BiBiServ/bibigrid/documentation/markdown/features/configuration.md

 If no full DNS service for started instances is available, set `localDNSLookup: True`.
 Currently the case in Berlin, DKFZ, Heidelberg and Tuebingen.

+#### features (optional)

+You can declare a list of features that are then attached to every node in the configuration.

+Later those features can be used to schedule jobs to nodes that fulfill the constraint of having those features.
+Features can be any string.
+For example `hasdatabase`.
+If you would like to know more about how features work, take a look at [slurm's documentation](https://slurm.schedmd.com/slurm.conf.html#OPT_Features).